harthsw/www.harth-lang.org/content/index.md

   what’s going on (debugging); often this is needed because the programmer has made a logical mistake that the computer cannot possibly detect.
+* Syntax Highlighting - The text is styled and coloured to highlight important information: much like headings in documents.
 * Interactive Session - The programmer can type additional pieces of code and perhaps modify the code while it’s running, to help correct problems (bugs) in their code.